spotfiresoftware/tibco-streaming-maven-plugin/ep-maven/src/site/markdown/index.md

 # Event Processing Maven Plugin

-The TIBCO Event Processing (EP) Maven Plugin provides Maven integration for Event Processing  projects.
+The Event Processing (EP) Maven Plugin provides
+Maven integration for Event Processing  projects.
 With the EP maven plugin you can: